ClickCease

 Tragic Deaths

-Pediatricians and safety advocates had been concerned about these products for many years now, noting that babies should be put to sleep flat on their backs, not on an incline, and free from restraints and soft bedding.
+Pediatricians and safety advocates have been concerned about these products for many years now, noting that babies should be put to sleep flat on their backs, not on an incline, and free from restraints and soft bedding.
 However, without definitive information tying the infant deaths to the products, the sleepers remained on the market.

 Law Works Against Consumer Safety